 Another thing you’ll appreciate about this book is that it doesn’t use any odd ingredients and only uses ingredients that you can easily find in any grocery stores.

-#4.
 The Keto Crock Pot Cookbook by Loretta Wagner

 This book, as the title says, is perfect for those who enjoy crock pot dishes and for those who want to save cooking time.
 The recipes in this cookbook are written in an easy to understand and follow format.

-You’ll also learn the basics of the Ketogenic diet, what you can/can’t eat, how to use a crockpot and more.
+You’ll also learn the basics of the ketogenic diet, what you can/can’t eat, how to use a crockpot and more.

 The recipes in this book use a lot of easy to find budget-friendly ingredients.

-#5.
 Keto Comfort Foods by Maria Emmerich

-Emmerich’s experience from suffering from PCOS related infertility and weight loss made her search her way into the Ketogenic lifestyle.
-Now she’s an International bestselling author helping many people across the world with her books, blog posts, and videos.
+Emmerich’s experience from suffering from PCOS-related infertility and weight loss made her search her way into the ketogenic lifestyle.
+Now she’s an international bestselling author helping many people across the world with her books, blog posts, and videos.

 Something unique about this cookbook is that every recipe has nutritional information on it so you know exactly how much they make up for your daily macros.
-There’s also a photo a recipe index in the back to help you get a visual treat of what you’re going to eat before you make it.
+There’s also a photo recipe index in the back to help you get a visual treat of what you’re going to eat before you make it.

 Keto Books on Managing Diseases

-#1.
 The Obesity Code by Dr. Jason Fung

-He works with the Diet Doctor team to educate the importance of intermittent fasting and how it can help treat health conditions like diabetes and obesity.
+He works with the Diet Doctor team to teach the importance of intermittent fasting and how it can help treat health conditions like diabetes and obesity.
 Dr. Fung also has his own fast-growing YouTube channel and Facebook group.

-The Obesity Code is perfect for those suffering from obesity and/or diabetes and also for those want to learn about the benefits of Intermittent Fasting.
+The Obesity Code is perfect for those suffering from obesity and/or diabetes and also for those want to learn about the benefits of intermittent fasting.

-#2.
 Keto for Cancer by Miriam Kalamian

-It focuses on how you can work with your medical team to create a personalized Keto diet plan to aid in the treatment.
+It focuses on how you can work with your medical team to create a personalized keto diet plan to aid in the treatment.

-Miriam Kalamian, the author of this book is a leading Keto expert and a nutrition consultant and educator.
+Miriam Kalamian, the author of this book, is a leading keto expert and a nutrition consultant and educator.

-So overall it’s not just a scientific theory book about Keto diet and cancer but more of a practical how-to guide to help you get started.
+So overall it’s not just a scientific theory book about keto diet and cancer, but more of a practical how-to guide to help you get started.

-#3.
 The Diabetes Code: Prevent and Reverse Type 2 Diabetes Naturally by Jason Fung

-In this book, however, he has focused completely on how you can reverse Diabetes 2 with the help of food and fasting.
-The chapters from this book cover everything you need to know about Diabetes, Insulin, and Intermittent fasting.
+In this book, however, he has focused completely on how you can reverse type 2 diabetes with the help of food and fasting.
+The chapters from this book cover everything you need to know about diabetes, insulin, and intermittent fasting.

-Dr. Fung also believes that the only way to treat type 2 diabetes effectively is not by medication but intermittent fasting and proper dieting.
+Dr. Fung also believes that the only way to treat type 2 diabetes effectively is not by medication, but intermittent fasting and proper dieting.